 The Ag Lenders Society of California originated as the Fresno-Madera Ag Lenders Society in 1988.
 With an initial membership of approximately 30 members, the non-profit organization was formed as a net-working forum of agricultural lenders to foster a better understanding of the issues affecting agriculture and agricultural lending.

 The rapid growth of the organization led to a restructuring into three Chapters - North (Modesto), Central (Fresno) and South (Visalia/ Bakersfield) - and a name change to reflect this growth.
 The Fresno-Madera Ag Lenders Society officially became The San Joaquin Valley Ag Lenders Society in 1992.
 In 2002, the organization’s name was once again changed to the Ag Lenders Society of California to better reflect its state-wide membership.

-The purpose of the organization is to provide education and information on relevant agricultural topics and trends to its members.
-This is accomplished through regular Chapter meetings with featured speakers, ag facility tours, short courses and workshops on topics of interest to agricultural professionals.
+Ag Lenders' purpose is to provide education and information on relevant agricultural topics and trends to its members.
+This is accomplished through regular chapter meetings with featured speakers, ag facility tours, short courses and workshops on topics of interest to agricultural professionals.